Emranhossainshuvo/course-ragistration/README.md

 Here are three features of this project:

-- There is a limit of credit of the projects if you go out of credit you can't select a product anymore.
+- There is a credit limit for products, and once you spend all of your credit, you won't be able to select any more products.

-- You'll able to see live remaining and spent credit in the website.
+- You'll see live remaining and spent credit in the website.

-- If you try to select a product having no credit or is you try to select a product twice you'll see a toast
+- If you try to select a product without any available credit or try to select a product that you've already chosen, you'll receive a toast message.